Immigration Law

 Sponsorship

-You are likely to qualify to file a permanent resident claim in this category if you are the spouse, parent, grandparent or child (adopted or not) of a permanent resident or citizen of Canada.
+You are likely to qualify under this category if you are the spouse, parent, grandparent or child (adopted or not) of a permanent resident or citizen of Canada.

 Great visa for parents and grandparents

-To facilitate family reunification, Immigration Canada has issued a long-term temporary resident visa for individuals who wish to visit their child or grandchild who is a Canadian citizen or permanent resident of Canada.
+To facilitate family reunification, Immigration Canada has launched a long-term temporary resident visa for people wishing to visit their Canadian citizen or permanent resident child or grandchild.

-This super visa, with single or multiple entries, allows visitors to stay for up to two years during their first stay and is renewable for a period of 10 years.
+This super visa, with single or multiple entries, allows visitors to stay for up to two years on their first visit, renewable for up to 10 years.

 Tourist visa